Review by Roger C.

 Buddhism places a great deal of emphasis on interdependence (all being and phenomena depend on all other beings and phenomena) – as one will discover reading Jacobs-Stewart book – and thus has no difficulty whatsoever with the principle of “one alcoholic helping another alcoholic,” the core mandate of AA.

 As noted earlier, this mindfulness approach to dealing with the affliction of alcoholism has grown exponentially over the past two decades.
 Indeed, it is doing so with or without Buddhism.
 In 1990, Jon Kabat-Zinn published a ground-breaking book, Full Catastrophe Living, which launched the use of mindfulness meditation as a “stress reduction program.”
-Called Mindfulness Based Stress Reduction (MBSR), these programs are readily available in Toronto from a number of hospitals and doctors (some are listed here at the Toronto Body Mind website) and are used to deal with a wide variety of afflictions, including alcoholism.
+Called Mindfulness Based Stress Reduction (MBSR), these programs are readily available in Toronto from a number of hospitals and doctors and are used to deal with a wide variety of afflictions, including alcoholism.

 The S.O.B.E.R. inscription on Julie’s one-year medallion had its inspiration in an eight-week program based on the Kabat-Zinn MBSR model that she had taken in early sobriety at the Centre for Addiction and Mental Health (CAMH).